Family of Meghan, Duchess of Sussex: Samantha Markle

 Samantha Markle, also known as Samantha Grant (born Yvonne Marie Markle), is the older paternal half-sister of the Duchess of Sussex, and the daughter of Thomas Markle Sr. and Roslyn Markle (née Loveless).
 She was born on 24 November 1964 in Los Angeles and as of 2018 was living in Belleview, Florida with her then-boyfriend Mark Phillips.
 She suffered injuries after a fall from a rope swing that caused paralysis on her left side and blindness in one eye.
 She was diagnosed with multiple sclerosis in 2008 and has been using a wheelchair since then.
-She has a master's degree in mental health and vocational rehabilitation counseling and worked as a mental health counselor.
+She attained a master's degree in mental health and vocational rehabilitation counseling in 2008, and worked as a mental health counselor.

 Markle has been divorced twice and has been through personal bankruptcy.
 She has three children: Ashleigh and Christopher Hale with her first husband Earl Hale, and Noelle Rasmussen with her second husband Scott Rasmussen (div.
 2003).
 Ashleigh and Christopher were raised and later adopted by their paternal grandparents.
 Markle is reported to have strained relationships with her children, her mother, and her half-sister, the Duchess of Sussex.
 She maintains that the last time she spoke to Meghan was "2014, almost 2015".
 At the time of the royal wedding, she and Meghan were not on speaking terms.

 She was not invited to the wedding of Prince Harry and her half-sister and had not attended her half-sister's first wedding either, though invited.
 She appeared on the TLC special program When Harry Met Meghan: A Royal Engagement to discuss her half-sister and her upcoming book, The Diary of Princess Pushy's Sister.
 In October 2017, Markle insisted that it will not be a tell-all book, but will merely be about "some of the beautiful nuances of our lives".
 In an interview with The Sun, Markle called her half-sister a "shallow social climber" whose behavior was not "befitting of a royal family member".